 The old abandoned route will soon see new life, as part of Tyler's Legacy Trails project.

 Clearing of the overgrown right-of-way for the trails began in January of 2018.
-The project is scheduled for completion in 2020.
+The project was dedicated in July of 2019.

 Photo of the abandoned railroad right-of-way showing overgrown conditions in Gresham, Texas (February, 2018)

 Legacy Trails construction underway near The Crossing in Tyler (February, 2018)